tuxcanfly/mvim/README.md

 ## Dependencies
 This configuration should mostly work on it's own without anything else.
 To get it you need git (obviously).
-I have provided a keymap for lazygit (`<leader>gl`), so you should install this if you want to use that.
+I have provided a keymap for lazygit (`<leader>gg`), so you should install this if you want to use that.
 I'm not going to go over how to get the tools you need to install LSPs.
 Others have done that much better already.

 ## Things to configure